tiagocampo/8bandkp-fdm/README.md

  * material definitions:
     * material1: host material (defines outer regions)
     * material2...N: well/barrier materials with positions and band offsets
- * numcb: number of conduction bands (2 for bulk, ≤ 2 × fdstep for confined)
+ * numcb: number of conduction bands to compute
+    * For bulk: maximum 2
+    * For quantum wells: maximum 2 × fdstep
- * numvb: number of valence bands (6 for bulk, ≤ 6 × fdstep for confined)
+ * numvb: number of valence bands to compute
+    * For bulk: maximum 6
+    * For quantum wells: maximum 6 × fdstep
  * ExternalField: 0/1 and type (EF for electric field)
  * EFParams: field strength parameter